-Amazon, Virginia Mason team up on COVID vaccine pop-up clinic
+Amazon, Virginia Mason team up on COVID-19 vaccine pop-up clinic

 The first state-run mass vaccination sites will open next week in Kennewick, Spokane, Wenatchee and Vancouver, Wash., Washington secretary of health Umair Shah said Thursday morning.
 King County has said it will open its own mass vaccination sites in February.

-Healthcare providers will likely set up additional mass vaccination events in coming weeks, Kaplan said at Thursday’s news conference.
+Health care providers will likely set up additional mass-vaccination events in coming weeks, Kaplan said at Thursday’s news conference.

 “I’m really looking forward to putting shots in arms,” he said.